-The department of modern languages believes that the ability to communicate (listen, speak, read and write) in another language is fundamental for attaining an understanding of the many cultures that make up the world.
+The department of Language, Literature and Communication believes that the ability to communicate (listen, speak, read and write) in another language is fundamental for attaining an understanding of the many cultures that make up the world.
 For significant intercultural understanding, students must also learn what members of other cultures consider worth talking about: their historical, artistic and literary heritage; their contemporary political, social and economic problems; and their basic customs and values.

-Modern language course offerings are intended to build basic communication skills and insight into important topics in literature and culture.
-All on-campus courses include laboratory sessions with native-speakers or advanced speakers of the target language and are supported by activities in the language, including the language house program and social activities.
+French and Francophone course offerings are intended to build communication skills and insight into important cultural topics.
+All on-campus courses include sessions with native-speakers or advanced speakers of the target language and are supported by activities in the language, including the language house program and social activities.
 All courses aim to increase language proficiency and cultural awareness as well as to prepare students for an extended, off-campus immersion in a culture where the target language is spoken.

-Students seeking teaching licensure must secure information from the department of modern languages and the department of education concerning departmental and state requirements.
+Students seeking teaching licensure must secure information from the department of Language, Literature and Communication and the department of education concerning departmental and state requirements.
 Requirements for students seeking teaching licensure are not necessarily identical to those of the general major/minor

 For information on earning credit by proficiency in a foreign language, please see the Credit by Proficiency section of this catalog.